-If an applicant cannot fulfil all three of the above criteria, at the discretion of the Council, not more than half of his/her experience may be recognised up to a maximum of 300 working days over 1.5 years.

-Applicants must submit applications together with supporting documentation of appropriate experience for inspection.
+If an applicant cannot fulfil all three of the above criteria, at the discretion of the Council, not more than half of his/her experience may be recognised up to a maximum of 300 working days over 1 1⁄2 years under the existing policy.
+Such applicants must submit applications together with supporting documentation of appropriate experience for inspection.